namukang/princetonroaring20.com/members/jonah.markdown

 the traditional (classical and folk) to the retro (New Wave and funk) to the modern (hip-hop, pop, etc.) to the odd (Nerdcore, cartoon themes).
 Due to this love of all types of music, he was thrilled to join both Roaring 20 and the Chapel Choir his freshman fall.
-In the free time he has scheduled, he enjoys playing video games, searching out retro tv shows, practicing martial arts, and just thinking.